Fully chaotic conservative models for some torus homeomorphisms: Heteroclinic pseudo-rectangles

 Assuming we have proven the density of Markovian horseshoes, the proof of the second item appears as a consequence almost automatically; the extensive proof is given in Proposition \ref{prop:AreaPreservingConjugate}.

 The proof of the first item is much more technical, and will require fine use of the anchoring techniques together with the construction of a new tool, to which this section is devoted.

 The idea is to build a family of filled continua, which we will call fitted heteroclinic pseudo-rectangles (FHPR).
 Proposition \ref{prop:ChaoticRectanglesAreDense}, which shows the existence of an FHPR inside any open set of the plane for any frice torus homeomorphism, is the key result of the section.
-This will be crucial to prove the existence of a dense family of Markovian horseshoes for the essential factor $g$: Proposition \ref{prop:EssentialFactorHasDenseHorseshoes} will ensure that inside every FHPR there exists the Markovian horseshoe we are looking for.

-Heuristically, the idea resides on adapting to this context, the classical notion of heteroclinic intersection for stable-unstable manifolds of hyperbolic periodic points.
+This will be crucial to prove the existence of a dense family of Markovian horseshoes for the essential factor $g$: Proposition \ref{prop:EssentialFactorHasDenseHorseshoes} {\bck{yields the existence of a Markovian horseshoe contained in each FHPR.}} {\bck{We will adapt}} to this context, the classical notion of heteroclinic intersection for stable-unstable manifolds of hyperbolic periodic points.